kamranahmedse/developer-roadmap/content/guides/http-caching.md

 ### Introduction

 What is a web cache?
 It is something that sits somewhere between the client and the server, continuously looking at the requests and their responses, looking for any responses that can be cached.
-So that there is less time-consuming when the same request is made again.
+So that there is less time consumed when the same request is made again.

 ![Web Cache](https://i.imgur.com/mJYVvTh.png)